and highly effective

 We observe all of our therapists in action before accepting them.
 Carried out by a highly experienced supervising psychotherapist, we look for solid core skills, a high level of awareness and empathy.

 The final thing we look for is harder to describe.
 Certain therapists have developed an ability to allow a sort of "electricity" to supercharge sessions.
 In technical jargon it's called "transference" (if you want to Google it).

 vetted by us

 highly qualified practitioner

 Our expertise is based on Transactional Analysis (“TA”) – one of the cornerstones of modern psychology.

 It’s an internationally recognised method and body of expertise that is theoretically sound, rigorous and highly effective.

-Founded in the 1950s and taking 3-7 years to master as a practitioner, TA has wide applications in therapeutic, organisational and personal development – from personality, relationships and behaviour to communications, teams and management.
+Founded in the 1950s and taking 3-7 years to master as a practitioner, TA is used in therapy, organisations and personal training – developing personality, relationships and behaviour to communication, teams and management.

 At the core of TA are the following three beliefs…

 We are all different but all have equal value and worth.